backupbrew/switchbrew/SMC.md

 nx-abcb (Copper) is the SDEV unit.
 Among other differences, this has extra hardware to support HDMI output.

-nx-abca2 (Icosa) hardware types are variations of the retail form factor.
+nx-abca2 (Icosa or Hoag in Erista, Iowa or Hoag in Mariko) hardware types are variations of the retail or EDEV form factors.

 Erista memory is LPDDR4, while Mariko memory is LPDDR4X.